monoteba/photoshop-scripts/Export Layers And Groups To Files/README.md

 Only layers and groups with the specified layer color(s) are exported.
 This is especially useful when mixed with the **Hidden Layers** option.

 Note: The **Background** layer is considered to have "No Color".

-### Confirm Overwriting Existing Files

-Performs a test run prior to saving any files, and warns you if one or more files will be overwritten.

-If you have many layers, and don't care about the added safety, you can disable this for a small performance gain.